Key Takeaways

 You should consult with a reputable law firm or lawyer who specializes in property and laws when people trespass.
 They can provide guidance on the specific regulations in your area, advise you on the best course of action, and represent you in legal proceedings if necessary.

-Determine the Intent and Address the Immediate danger
+Determine the Intent and Address the Immediate Danger

 Evaluate the situation and determine if the trespasser poses an immediate threat to the safety of yourself, your family, or your property.
 Suppose you believe there is an immediate danger or risk of harm.
 In that case, contacting law enforcement or emergency services may be necessary to ensure your safety.
 Remember that personal safety should always be the priority.